 Dielheim is a village situated about 15 km south of Heidelberg.
 The region is called Kraichgau (don't try to pronounce it, just enjoy it!).
 It boasts a beautiful landsape with small hills and slopes, vineyards, fields and woods.
 Our own vineyards can be found between the villages of Dielheim and Rauenberg.

 In the 1960's Karl-Friedrich's father started growing vines as a hobby.
 He had a good friend in Dielheim and this was the reason for him later buying his first vineyard here.
-For Karl-Friedrich it grew from a hobby into a profession and in the 1980's the family bought an old trade building and turned it into a winery and guest house serving bed and breakfast.
+For Karl-Friedrich it grew from a hobby into a profession and in the 1980's the family bought an old trade building and turned it into a winery.

 Karl-Friedrich spent his apprenticeship as vintner in one of the pioneer wine estates producing organic grapes.
 But soon he learnt the difference between learning and actually doing.
 Although he objected to weed killers and chemical fertilizers, he did not dare to do completely without chemical plant protection.
 In the first years it was simply a question of time: Three little children need both their mother and their father to take care of them.
 But in 2003 we joined the organic wine growing advisory service and over the next three years Karl-Friedrich began testing organic spraying.
 After that, our estate was converted into an organic viticulture and since 2008 we have been certified as EU organic estate (DE-022-Eco-Inspection Body).